sirriemreer/angular-tour-of-heroes/README.md

 That selected hero coloring is the work of the .selected CSS class in the styles you added earlier.
 You just have to apply the .selected class to the \<li> when the user clicks it.

-<mark>The Angular class binding makes it easy to add and remove a CSS class conditionally.
-Just add [class.some-css-class]="some-condition" to the element you want to style.</mark>
+==The Angular class binding makes it easy to add and remove a CSS class conditionally.
+Just add [class.some-css-class]="some-condition" to the element you want to style.==

 Add the following [class.selected] binding to the \<li> in the HeroesComponent template: